JetBrains/kotlin-web-site/pages/docs/tutorials/native/curl.md

 ```
 </div>

-A few things are going on in that file so let's see them one by one.
+A few things are going on in this file, let's go through them one by one.
 The first entry is `headers` which is the list of header files that we want to generate
 Kotlin stubs for.
-We can add multiple files to this entry, separating each one with `\` on a new line.
+We can add multiple files to this entry, separating each one with a `\` on a new line.
 In our case we only want `curl.h`.
-The files we reference
+The files we are referencing
 need to be relative to the folder where the definition file is, or be available on the system path (in our case it would be `/usr/include/curl`).

 The second line is the `headerFilter`.
 This is used to denote what exactly we want included.
 In C, when one file references another file with the `#include` directive,
 all the headers are also included.
 Sometimes this may not be needed, and we can use this parameter, [using glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)), to fine tune things.
-Note, that `headerFilter` is an optional argument and mostly only used when the library we're using is being installed as a system library and we do not want to fetch external dependencies
+Note, that `headerFilter` is an optional argument and mostly only used when the library we're using is being installed as a system library, and we do not want to fetch external dependencies
 (such as system `stdint.h` header) into our interop library.
-It may be important for both optimising library size and fixing potential conflicts between system and the Kotlin/Native provided compilation environment.
+It may be important for both optimizing the library size and fixing potential conflicts between the system and the Kotlin/Native provided compilation environment.

-The next lines are about providing linker and compiler options, which can vary based on different target platforms.
-In our cause, we are defining it for macOS (the `.osx` suffix) and Linux (the `.linux` suffix).
+The next lines are about providing linker and compiler options, which can vary depending on different target platforms.
+In our case, we are defining it for macOS (the `.osx` suffix) and Linux (the `.linux` suffix).
-Parameters without suffix is also possible (e.g. `linkerOpts=`) and will be applied to all platforms.
+Parameters without a suffix is also possible (e.g. `linkerOpts=`) and will be applied to all platforms.

 The convention that is followed is that each library gets its own definition file, usually named the same as the library.
 For more information on all
 the options available to `cinterop`, see [the Interop documentation](/docs/reference/native/c_interop.html)